 Does NIAC claim to represent Iranian people?

 NIAC does not claim, nor has it ever claimed, to represent the people of Iran.
 We represent our own constituency of Iranian Americans at home in the United States.
 We work with and on behalf of constituencies who share our values and want to advance the same policies of peace, equitable immigration, civil rights issues that impact our community, and concerns about the policies of our lawmakers, which is the U.S. government.

 The Iranian-American community is not a monolith, it is a large and diverse group of people spread throughout the U.S. from various ethnic, religious and socioeconomic backgrounds, with varying political views.
 We have nearly 15,000 donors and over 75,000 supporters.
 NIAC respects the fact that there are differing views in our community and that no one individual or group can claim to represent all Iranian Americans.
 At the same time, we recognize the fact that having competing political views is a foundational democratic principle which we must uphold, rather than delegitimize those voices.
 The freedom to have and express varying opinions is a cornerstone of our democracy.

 What issues does NIAC work on?

 NIAC’s ultimate mission is to increase civic engagement and build real political power for Iranian Americans to advance peace and diplomacy with Iran, secure equitable immigration policies, and protect the civil rights of all Americans.
 NIAC works on issues that affect the Iranian-American community and that reflect our broader values.
-As such, we work to educate and advocate for our community to participate in their democracy, protect the civil rights of Iranian Americans and all Americans, and advance diplomatic solutions over war.
+As such, we work to educate and advocate for our community to participate in their democracy—such as registering voters and encouraging Iranian Americans to run for office—protect the civil rights of Iranian Americans and all Americans, and advance diplomatic solutions over war.